wp-plugins/scrapeazon/readme.txt

 3. The shortcode in a post

 == Changelog ==

+= 2.1.1 =
+* Bug fix for a stylesheet loading issue.

 = 2.1.0 =
 * Added a caching mechanism and related settings for faster performance.